airbr/anagram-string/README.md

 ## Anagram String project - Morgan Murrah

-Built using public resources and an MIT licensed starter shell of the project.
+This is a JavaScript focused repository to compare strings and determine if they are an Anagram.
+It is inteded to be extendible.
+This project is built using public resources including a MIT licensed starter shell of the project to get the web build option.

-The sources and planning into this project is documented in [SOURCES.MD](SOURCES.MD).
+The sources and planning that went into this project are documented in [SOURCES.MD](/SOURCES.MD).

+I found answers online to this question early in my search but I continud my search and made sure my own answer was my own work in terms of thought process and how I would typically code.

 # Node